AliciaGR5/The_Metagenomics_dispatch/README.md

 It's just if you want to create a loop and make your life easier

 ### [06.
 Diversity_table_f.R](https://github.com/AliciaGR5/The_Metagenomics_dispatch/blob/main/06.%20Diversity_table_f.R)
-This script counts how many contigs are related with each family in each sample (it will be useful for [11.
+This script counts how many contigs are related with each family in each sample.
++ It will be useful for [11.
 Rarefaction_family.R](https://github.com/AliciaGR5/The_Metagenomics_dispatch/blob/main/11.%20Rarefaction_family.R), [12.
 Rarefaction_genus.R](https://github.com/AliciaGR5/The_Metagenomics_dispatch/blob/main/12.%20Rarefaction_genus.R) and [13.
-Alphadiversity_plot_tax.R](https://github.com/AliciaGR5/The_Metagenomics_dispatch/blob/main/13.%20Alphadiversity_plot_tax.R) scripts)
+Alphadiversity_plot_tax.R](https://github.com/AliciaGR5/The_Metagenomics_dispatch/blob/main/13.%20Alphadiversity_plot_tax.R) scripts

 ### [07.
 Diversity_table_g.R](https://github.com/AliciaGR5/The_Metagenomics_dispatch/blob/main/07.%20Diversity_table_g.R)
-This script counts how many contigs are related with each genus in each sample (it will be useful for [11.
+This script counts how many contigs are related with each genus in each sample.
++ It will be useful for [11.
 Rarefaction_family.R](https://github.com/AliciaGR5/The_Metagenomics_dispatch/blob/main/11.%20Rarefaction_family.R), [12.
 Rarefaction_genus.R](https://github.com/AliciaGR5/The_Metagenomics_dispatch/blob/main/12.%20Rarefaction_genus.R) and [13.
-Alphadiversity_plot_tax.R](https://github.com/AliciaGR5/The_Metagenomics_dispatch/blob/main/13.%20Alphadiversity_plot_tax.R) scripts)
+Alphadiversity_plot_tax.R](https://github.com/AliciaGR5/The_Metagenomics_dispatch/blob/main/13.%20Alphadiversity_plot_tax.R) scripts

 ### [08.
 Diversity_table_KEGG.R](https://github.com/AliciaGR5/The_Metagenomics_dispatch/blob/main/08.%20Diversity_table_KEGG.R)
-This script counts how many contigs are related with each KEGG terms in each sample (it will be useful for [14.
-Alphadiversity_plot_KEGG.R](https://github.com/AliciaGR5/The_Metagenomics_dispatch/blob/main/14.%20Alphadiversity_plot_KEGG.R) script)
+This script counts how many contigs are related with each KEGG terms in each sample.
++ It will be useful for [14.
+Alphadiversity_plot_KEGG.R](https://github.com/AliciaGR5/The_Metagenomics_dispatch/blob/main/14.%20Alphadiversity_plot_KEGG.R) script

 ### [09.
 Raw_read_funx.R](https://github.com/AliciaGR5/The_Metagenomics_dispatch/blob/main/09.%20Raw_read_funx.R)
 The first thing you should do before testing your hypotheses in your metagenomic study is to check if your samples are comparable.
 To do this, it is advisable to create a rarefaction curve.